hithxh/CS190B-Web-and-Text-Mining/README.md

-In the sunmmer semester of 2018, I was a Teaching Assitant of the course "CS190B Web & Text Mining".
-And my job was mainly give 2 labs.
+In the sunmmer semester of 2018, I was a Teaching Assitant of the course "CS190B Web & Text Mining", which was for undergraduates.
+And my job was mainly giving 2 labs.

 ## Web Analytics
 This folder give 3 web crawling demos.